bsl-group/bsl-group.github.io/_pages/members/jonathanwolf.md

 Jonathan's research often involves comparisons between real and computer-generated seismic data, for which he primarily uses a code called [AxiSEM3D](https://github.com/AxiSEMunity/AxiSEM3D).

-If you are interested in collaborations, please do not hesitate to reach out via email: jonathan.wolf(at).berkeley.edu.
+If you are interested in collaborations, please do not hesitate to reach out via email: jonathan.wolf(at)berkeley.edu.

 #### Selected contributions
 J Wolf, M Li, MD Long, E Garnero (2024), Advances in mapping lowermost mantle convective flow with seismic anisotropy observations, Reviews of Geophysics, doi: 10.1029/2023RG000833.